Adithyenkandasamy/Telegram_bot_control/README.md

 # Telegram_bot_control
 # you-can-use-this in your pc by creating an new bot
 - and copy the bot token
+- put it in the